List of Chinese terrestrial ungulates

-China for the purposes of this list article refers to a geographic area, now primarily politically identified with a modern nation state.
+China for the purposes of this list article refers to a collection of geographic and ecological areas, now primarily politically identified with a modern nation state.
 Written records of the history of China can be found from as early as 1200 BC under the Shang dynasty (c.
 1700–1046 BC).
 Ancient historical texts such as the Records of the Grand Historian (c.
 100 BC) and the Bamboo Annals describe a Xia dynasty (c.
 2100–1700 BC).
 The Yellow River is said to be the cradle of Chinese civilization, although cultures originated at various regional centers along both the Yellow River and the Yangtze River valleys millennia ago in the Neolithic era.
-With thousands of years of continuous history, China is one of the world's oldest civilizations.

 According to the science of biological taxonomy, ungulates divide into different taxonomic or cladistic sub-categories.
 The 2 relevant to this list article are odd- and even-toed ungulates.
 Non-terrestrial species may be considered elsewhere.
 This list includes both domesticated species and the wildlife of China.

 Human uses in China for the terrestrial ungulates include food from flesh or milk, fuel from dung, cloth and leather from hair (or, wool) and hide, religious expression, draft animals for carriage, battle technology, subjects of plastic, graphic, written, and spoken art.